 - Not bright enough for true HDR

-The main difference you’ll find from last year’s Q60R is in the processor.
+The main difference you’ll find from the Samsung Q60R—the TV the Q60T is replacing—is in the processor.
 While the Q60R had a Quantum Processor 4K, the Q60T features a Quantum Processor Lite.

 What does this mean materially for the Q60T?
 Not that much.
 You’re still getting great upscaling from HD, even on the Q60T’s larger screen sizes (like the 65-inch mode reviewed here).
 Watching the US sitcom Community, the HD footage looked suitably detailed on the Q60T’s 4K panel.
 HD content isn’t indistinguishable from native 4K, and there’s a slightly ‘flat’ effect with HD images that comes from the process Samsung uses to smooth over video noise, but these aren’t so noticeable as to ruin the viewing experience.